Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 - Fixed 2 buttons in Antique Area 2 which were not changed back after pressing them again (inside the circle with lightnings)
 - Cleaned up unused map event data from Antique Area 4 (those are copies from Antique Area 2, so I guess they copied the map before editing)
 - Fixed an event in Dor Kiredon so that random encounters with Gizzeks can happen near the town walls
+- Pelanis will no correctly react to several words after you gave him Sansri's blood

 ## Version 1.17